gabeklein/expressive-mvc/README.md

 <h1 id="managing-section">Managing your state</h1>

 So far, all of our example controllers have been passive.
-Let's spice things up by controlling state from within the controller itself.<br/><br/>
+Let's spice things up by controlling state from within the controller itself.

+Because state is just a fancy class, we can do whatever we want to values, whenever.
+We handle logic and `Controller` handles the rest.

+However, here are a few of the concrete ways to smarten up your controllers.<br/><br/>

 <h2 id="concept-lifecycle">Lifecycle methods</h2>

-The `use()` hook can automatically call certain [lifecycle events](#lifecycle-list) which may be defined on your class as methods.

-> Deja-vu, this looks kinda familar to something...
+Deep-state hooks can automatically call a number of "special methods" you'll define on your class, to handle certain "events" within components.

 ```jsx
 class TimerControl extends VC {
   elapsed = 1;